SergiFJ/SergiFJ/README.md

 <h2 align="left">Hi 👋!
-My name is Sergi Font and I'm a student of Informatics Engineering, from Spain</h2>
+My name is Sergi Font and I'm a student of Informatics Engineering from Spain</h2>

 ###